JonnoB/enhance_ocod/README.md

 - `python ./full_ocod_parse_process.py ./data/ OCOD.csv OCOD_enhanced.csv`

 The python command takes three arguments the path to the data folder (shown above as `./data/`), the name of the file to be parsed (`OCOD.csv`), the name of the file created at the end of the parsing process (`OCOD_enhanced.csv`).
 Note all files need to be inside the data folder.
-The process or indeed docker can be run in a loop using a bash script to parse multiple files.

 The script itself is [full_ocod_parse_process.py](full_ocod_parse_process.py)